ianwong123/kubernetes-cost-optimiser/README.md

 A detailed breakdown of the agent's state machine and execution flow: [Agent Design](./docs/agent-design.md)

 <img src="img/agent-lifecycle.png" alt="Agent Lifecycle Diagram" width="1000">

+> **Real-Time Learning:** Each merged PR immediately updates the knowledge base.
+The agent retrieves 0-3 relevant precedents depending on how many successful optimisations have occurred, demonstrating progressive learning without model retraining

 ## Scope, Constraints and Implementation Decisions
 The system adheres to best practices such as separation of concerns and keeping the codebase modular for testability and future extensibility.